Personal Tips for Traveling With Chihuahuas

 Take Long Walks and Tire Them Out

 Walking our dogs on long strolls was relaxing and enjoyable for everyone.
 A benefit was it also tired them out.
-So, even though they advise not to leave dogs alone in the room, we put them in the dog playpen - safe and sound.
-They had their beds, food and water and were truly exhausted.
+So, even though they advise not to leave dogs alone in the room, we put them in the dog playpen where they were safe and sound.
+They had their beds, food, and water and were truly exhausted.
 That's when we would leave shortly for dinner or to swim and spa.
-Always putting the "Do Not Disturb" sign on the door.
+We always put the "Do Not Disturb" sign on the door.

 There's No Place Like Home